izotov93/LogNNet/README.md

 ```shell
 pip install --upgrade LogNNet
 ```
+We recommend using a virtual environment.

 ## Parameters

-1. `input_layer_neurons` (array-like of int or singular int value, optional), default=(10, 150)
+1. `num_rows_W` (tuple of int or singular int value, optional), default=(10, 150)

-This element represents the number of neurons in the input layer.
-It can be specified as a range for optimization in the PSO method (e.g., (10, 90)) or as a specific number.
+This element represents the number of rows in the reservoir.
+[PSO]

-2. `first_layer_neurons` (array-like of int or singular int value, optional), optional, default=(1, 60)
+2. `limit_hidden_layers` (tuple of int, tuple of tuple or singular int value, optional), optional, default=((1, 60), (1, 35))

-This element represents the number of neurons in the first hidden layer.
-It can be specified as a range for optimization in the PSO method (e.g., (1, 60)) or as a specific number.
+This element represents the number of neurons in the hidden layers.
+[PSO]

-3. `hidden_layer_neuron` (array-like of int or singular int value, optional), default=(1, 35)

-The element represents the number of neurons in the second hidden layer.
-It can be specified as a range for optimization in the PSO method (e.g., (1, 25)) or as a specific number.

-4. `learning_rate` (array-like of float or singular float value, optional), default=(0.001, 0.01)
+3. `learning_rate` (tuple of float or singular float value, optional), default=(0.001, 0.1)

 The range of learning rate values that the optimizer will use to adjust the model's parameters.
+[PSO]

-5. `n_epochs` (array-like of int or singular int value, optional), default=(5, 550)
+4. `n_epochs` (tuple of int or singular int value, optional), default=(5, 550)

 The range of the number of epochs (complete passes through the training dataset) for which the model will be trained.
+[PSO]

-6. `n_f` (array-like of int or singular int value, optional), default=-1
+5. `n_f` (array-like of int or singular int value, optional), default=-1

 This parameter defines the conditions for selecting features in the input vector.
 It supports three types of input:
 * A list of specific feature indices (e.g., [1, 2, 10] means only features at indices 1, 2, and 10 will be used).
 * A range of feature indices as a tuple (e.g., (1, 100) means the PSO method will determine the best features from index 1 to 100).
 * A single integer indicating the number of features to be used (e.g., 20 means the PSO method will select the best combination of 20 features).
 If set to -1, all features from the input vector will be used.

-7. `ngen` (array-like of int or singular int value, optional), default=(1, 500)
+6. `ngen` (tuple of int or singular int value, optional), default=(1, 500)

 The range of generations for the optimization algorithm that will be used to find the optimal model parameters.
+[PSO]

-8. `selected_metric` (str value)
+7. `selected_metric` (str value)

 The selected metric for evaluating the model's performance.